MrStealurCar/budget-app/README.md

 2. Edit the current entries title or amount (✏️)
 3. Transfer funds between 2 entries (🔁)

+I am currently refactoring this app to become more practical and real-world.
+Some new features will include:

+- Letting the user set their own budget
+- Replacing the default list of entries with a prompt telling the user to add new ones
+- Automatically deducting from the user's set budget as they create new entries

+Check back soon to see the finished product!

 ## Why I built this

 This was an impromptu portfolio project I decided to create after completing the budget-api project.
 At first, the API could only be tested in Postman, and the lack of user interface made it feel incomplete to me.
 So, I decided to put my skills with React to use and build a complete fullstack application using the API.